LincaMarius/ISAP-1_Block_Diagram/README.md

 ### Separation of the Central Processing Unit
 I propose separating the component blocks of the Central Processing Unit from the other blocks of the computer.
 This way we will be able to focus on improving the design of only the Central Processing Unit as an entity independent of the other constructive elements of the SAP-1 Computer.

-Thus, from Figure 5 we will remove the following blocks and their associated control signals:
+Thus, from Figure 5 we will remove the following blocks:
 - Address Select Switches,
 - Program / Run Selector + Deposit,
 - Data Select Switches,